samuel-marsh/Hammond-et-al_2019_Microglia_scRNAseq/README.md

 ##  About the Datasets
 Analysis was performed in paper as described without use of bespoke object/file format.
-However, to facilitate easier use of data in analyzed/annotated form we have created pseudo-objects.
-Objects are available in 3 most popular formats for use in both R and Python (Seurat, SingleCellExperiment, and anndata).
+However, to facilitate easier use of data in analyzed/annotated form we have created pseudo-objects.  *If you would like to query individual genes and their expression across clusters/ages you can use interactive web portal [microgliasinglecell.com](microgliasinglecell.com).*

+Objects described in this repo are available in 3 most popular formats for use in both R and Python (Seurat, SingleCellExperiment, and anndata).

 *The objects contain:*
 - Raw & Normalized expression data.